ncmoliver/pandas-challenge-1./README.md

 ## Use of Pandas In Project

-- Explored DataFrame to understand data better.
+- Explore DataFrame for a better understanding of data.
-- Formatted and renamed columns.
+- Format and renamed columns.
-- Performed numerous calcualtions
+- Perform calcualtions (total weight, subtotal, etc. )
 - Created new dataframes out of existing dataframes
-- Concatenated two dataframes together
+- Concatenate two dataframes
 - Used a lamba function to format and simply numeric dataframe

 ## References